ACL (Anterior Cruciate Ligament) Injuries

 The doctor will examine both your knees, comparing your injured knee with your uninjured one.
 He or she will check your injured knee for signs of swelling, deformity, tenderness, fluid inside the knee joint, and discoloration.
 The doctor also may check your knee's range of motion if it's not too painful or too swollen, and will pull against the ligaments to check their strength.
 To do this, the doctor will ask you to bend your knee and he or she will gently pull forward on your lower leg.
 If your ACL ligament is torn, when your lower leg is moved it will create the appearance of an "underbite" or a protruding "lower lip" of the knee.
 The more your lower leg can be displaced forward from its normal position, the greater the amount of ACL damage and the more unstable your knee.

-If the physical examination suggests that you have a significant ACL injury, your doctor may order a magnetic resonance imaging (MRI) scan of your knee joint or perform camera-guided surgery (arthroscopy) to inspect the damage to your ACL.
-For diagnosing partial ACL tears, arthroscopy is usually more efficient than MRI.
+If your symptoms and physical examination suggest that you have a significant ACL injury, your doctor may order a magnetic resonance imaging (MRI) scan of your knee joint or perform camera-guided surgery (arthroscopy) to inspect the damage to your ACL.

 How long you have problems depends on the severity of your injury, your rehabilitation program and the types of sports you play.
 In most cases, full recovery takes 4 to 12 months.

-To help prevent sports-related knee injures, you can:
+To help prevent sports-related knee injuries, you can:

 For Grade I and Grade II ACL sprains, initial treatment follows the RICE rule: